ajaylg/xyz-trade/README.md

 3. Engine • revision 1a65d409c7
 4. Tools • Dart 2.19.6 • DevTools 2.20.1

---Steps to run flutter application--
+--Steps to run Flutter application--

-1. run "flutter pub get" command to get dependencies
+1. run the "flutter pub get" command to get dependencies
-2. run "flutter run" command to run this flutter application
+2. run the "flutter run" command to run this flutter application